What's On Reading Awards 2026

 - Youth Culture Award – Celebrating youth involvement in cultural initiatives and the importance of arts and culture within education.
 This could range from young individuals or groups, to youth-focused projects or organisations, to someone that has delivered an educational project, to a school that has delivered something within the cultural sphere.

-Nominations will close at midnight on Sunday 8 February, after which we will have the unenviable task of coming up with a shortlist of finalists for each category.
+Nominations will closed at midnight on Sunday 8 February.
+We now have the unenviable task of coming up with a shortlist of finalists for each category.
 A panel of independent experts will then decide the winners, with the exception of the “Event of the Year” category – that will go out to the people of Reading to decide!

 The awards will then be given out at a ceremony-party at the end of March… details coming soon.